 Wear what you feel most comfortable in.
 Don’t worry about covering up.
-Men and women can wear shorts, and women are fine in sundresses.
-If you want to dress as locals do, here is where you pull out your European chic.
+Men and

 What to Wear in Mosques

 The only mosque in Morocco that non-Muslim tourists can visit is the Hassan II Mosque in Casablanca.
 All other Moroccan mosques are treated as houses of worship rather than tourist attractions.
 Don’t feel like you’re missing out, though, because the Hassan II Mosque is the largest in Africa, with the world’s second tallest minaret.
-Make sure to cover your shoulders, chest, and knees (both men and women).
-Women do not need to cover their hair.
+Make sure to cover your shoulders, chest, and knees (both men and

 What to Wear in Chefchaouen